garylirocks/quickrefs/azure-active-directory.markdown

     - Typical scenarios: shared devices in a factory, plant, retail, etc
   - Microsoft Authenticator app
     - PIN and biometrics recognition on phone
+    - The App could be used for passwordless sign-in, MFA and SSPR
 - App password: for certain non-browser apps which don't support AAD MFA, you could use app specific password
+- SSPR only
+  - Security questions
+  - Email address

 ### Management